ryansle/legacy-portfolio/README.md

 - JavaScript for random site scripting
 - React.js for the underlying user interface
-- Material UI for out-of-the-box React.js components
+- Material-UI for out-of-the-box React.js components
 - Redux for global state management
 - React-Router for declarative client-side page rendering
 - Visual Studio Code as in the integrated development environment